konveyor/move2kube-demos/tutorials/dockerfile-containerization.md

 ## Description

-This document helps you to adding customized docker files which could be parameterized using detect scripts which could detect your application, extract any parameters from it and supply them to Move2Kube so that docker file with appropriate parameters is generated for your application gets created.
+This document helps you to add customized docker files which could be parameterized using scripts which could detect your application, extract any parameters from it and supply them to Move2Kube so that docker file with appropriate parameters is generated for your application gets created.
 We use `samples/language-platforms/java-maven` as a running example to illustrate the steps.

 ## Steps